 Amount: 6-8 mg per kilogram of body weight (weight divided by 2.2, then take that number and multiply it by 6-8)

-3. Vitamin D: Sunshine during the spring and summer, extra virgin cod liver (400IU of vitamin D) during the fall and winter, and vitamin D drops as needed to keep vitamin D levels in the healthy range with 2,000-6,000IU.
+3. Vitamin D: Sunshine during the spring and summer, extra virgin cod liver (400IU of vitamin D) during the fall and winter (except if post-menopausal), and vitamin D drops as needed to keep vitamin D levels in the healthy range with 2,000-4,000IU.

 1. Advanced Nutrition and Human Metabolism 5th addition.